Aslan11/crypto-trading-agents/README.md

    the portfolio and current prices.
 Using the tools `get_portfolio_status`, `get_historical_ticks`, `sign_and_send_tx` and `place_mock_order`, it gathers the data it needs and decides whether to trade.
+6. The ensemble agent keeps a single long‑running chat history with the LLM, so each nudge adds to the same conversation instead of starting over.

 `subscribe_cex_stream` automatically restarts itself via Temporal's *continue as new*